humble-version-966/MetalSlug-on-FPGA/README.md

 The repository contains all manuals, codes, and report for every lab.
 All labs are mainly programmed by SystemVerilog on Quartus, some IO parts for Avalon bus are programmed in C.

-In the final project we complemented a simplified version of Metal Slug, a classic pixel style shooting game.
+In the final ECE 385 project we complemented a simplified version of Metal Slug, a classic pixel style shooting game.
 We accomplished two modes, the original PvE mode and our own PvP mode.
 The controls are as below:

 ![bg_controls](FinalProject/images/bg_controls.png)